MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * Messages are <= 256KB payloads.
 * SNS topics are the base entity - permissions and configurations are on them.
 * SNS used across AWS for notifications, e.g. CloudWatch uses it.
+* Supports Server Side Encryption.
+* SNS topic'as are capable of being used cross accounts.

+## Step Functions